Car Logo Design Explained

 Foreign car company logos are usually symbolic.
 Toyota, a Japanese car company, uses three overlapping circles that collide to form a sort of “T” for their name.
 Hyundai, a relatively recent brand from South Korea, modified the “H” from their namesake to look like a consumer and sales rep shaking hands, placing sales and customer appreciation at the center of their logo.

-Many foreign brands also use animals and their country’s flag colors in their logos, although most of these brands have a longer car history.
+Many foreign automotive brands also use animals and their country’s flag colors in their logos, although most of these brands have a longer car history.
 Consider Ferrari and Fiats Abarth use of the Italian flag, while BMW ties in the white-and-blue of the Bavarian flag.

 As car brands develop and modify their logos, one trend stands out: simplification.
 In an overview of crest logos, most have been redesigned to a more streamlined, geometrical look (Buick, Mitsubishi, etc.).
 In addition, more companies rely on abstract shapes and relying on typeface (like Jeep) to show their products’ niche.